RetronEletron/EmergeLibrary/README.md

 Note:
 This installation guide only includes the additional steps of using the scripts stuff like editing fstab will not be documented.

+## FAQ (Frequent asked questions)

+Question 1.
+How many stage4's do you plan to add.
+Answer 1.
+Well i do simply don't know.

+Question 2.
+What boot loader does it use by default?
+Answer 2.
+I preinstall the GRUB boot loader.